 For all those people enslaved by religion out of laziness, actual stupidity, or wanton stupidity because taking responsibility for their own lives requires effort, well, they deserve to be slaves, and really, such people give themselves no other option.
 The completely innocent, however, are another story and are absolved of everything.

-Those that blindly adhere to religion out of laziness (laziness is referred to as “sloth” in Christianity, and is one of the seven cardinal sins) are the same kinds of people that believe in hard-core socialism because they don’t have to think for themselves.
+Those that blindly adhere to religion out of laziness (laziness is referred to as “sloth” in some forms of Christianity, and is one of the seven cardinal sins) are the same kinds of people that believe in hard-core socialism because they don’t have to think for themselves.
 Or can’t.
 Such a life is completely structured, and one is only responsible for following directions.

 Because there are many people that need to be told where to go and what to do, I’m not completely against the existence of such types of micro-systems within systems.
 For mindless factory worker personalities, they’re essential.
 For any mildly intelligent or creative member of humanity, though, compelled conformity to such restrictive structures only foments dissatisfaction, low productivity, and eventually dissent and rebellion.
 And rightfully so.